acoache/anthopack-LaTeXStylePackage/README.md

 ## French and English keywords

-If you are create a TeX file with the command
+If you create a TeX file with the command

 ```tex
 \usepackage[french]{babel}